7 Amazing Things to do in Dingle with Kids

 We first saw Inch Beach from the car as we were driving into Dingle for the first time.
 It looked like an amazing place to go for a walk, so we decided to go there on our way to Killarney National Park.
 After a very good breakfast at our Dingle hotel, we checked out and drove to Inch Beach.

-Inch Beach is an amazing piece of land – just check out this satellite shot on Google Maps.
-It looks like a humpback whale flipper is jutting out into the ocean from the Dingle Peninsula.
-This long, straight beach runs for an amazing 3.1 miles / 5km.
+Inch Beach is a striking stretch of sand that juts out into the ocean from the Dingle Peninsula.
+This long, straight beach runs for an amazing 5 km (3.1 miles).
 Beach walking is one of our favorite things in the whole world, so this was a perfect place for us!

 We all had a great time walking and exploring the beach.
 The tide was out, so there were thousands of seashells for the kids to pick up and admire.
 When the tide is out, the beach is very wide, creating a lot of room for everyone to spread out.